obsidianmd/obsidian-developer-docs/en/Plugins/Releasing/Submit your plugin.md

+---
+aliases:
+  - Publish your plugin
+description: Prepare a release and submit your plugin to the Obsidian Community directory for review and publishing.
+permalink: plugins/releasing/submit-plugin
+publish: true
+---
 If you want to share your plugin with the Obsidian community, the best way is to submit it to the Obsidian Community directory at [community.obsidian.md](https://community.obsidian.md).
 Once we've reviewed and published your plugin, users can install it directly from within Obsidian.
 It'll also be featured in the [plugin directory](https://community.obsidian.md/plugins) on the Obsidian website.

 You only need to submit the initial version of your plugin.
 After your plugin has been published, users can download new releases from GitHub directly from within Obsidian.